softdevteam/grmtools/doc/src/manuallexer.md

 the module will contain `const T_PLUS: u8 = ...;`.

-Since Yacc grammars can contain token identifiers which are not valid Rust identifiers, `ct_token_map` allows you to provide a map from the token identifier to a "Rust friendly" variant.
+Since Yacc grammars can contain token identifiers which are not valid Rust identifiers, `CTTokenMapBuilder` allows you to provide a map from the token identifier to a "Rust friendly" variant.
 For example, for the following grammar
 excerpt: